 by an Act of Parliament, i.e. the Insurance Regulatory and Development Authority of India

 Act 1999, to protect the interests of the policyholders, to regulate, promote and

 ensure orderly growth of the insurance industry and for matters connected therewith

-IRDA does not involve directly or through any representative in sale of any kind
+IRDAI does not involve directly or through any representative in sale of any kind

 of insurance or financial products.

-IRDA does not invest the premium received by insurance companies.
+IRDAI does not invest the premium received by insurance companies.

-IRDA does not announce any bonus for policyholders or insurers.
+IRDAI does not announce any bonus for policyholders or insurers.